steveicarus/simbus/server/README.txt

   # port, and the clients connects to this port to attach to the bus.
   port = <n>;

+  # The server also supports named pipes for the server.
+This
+  # specifies the path to the pipe to use.
+You can only specify port
+  # or pipe for the bus, not both.
+  #pipe = "bus_server";

   # List all the devices that are expected.
 The simulation does not
   # start until all the listed devices attach and identify themselves.
   #